Timbiriche VII: Background and production

-Singles
+Singles and commercial permofance

-A year before the release of the album, and with Sasha still a member, the group released the song "No Seas Tan Cruel", which was included in the album but the first single from the album was the song "Mírame", which reached the position of #4 on the charts of the magazine Notitas Musicales.
-The second single from the album, the song "Besos de Ceniza" appeared on the Mexican charts while the first was still well performed, the song reached # 1, becoming the album's biggest hit.
-The third single from the album was the song "Con Todos Menos Conmigo", which reached # 9 on the charts.
-The song was made famous in Brazil by the version made by the group Dominó, which was called "Con Todos Menos Conmigo".
-The fourth and final single from the album was the song "Si No Es Ahora", which reached #6 in Mexico.
-At the same time that the group released the album, member Thalía starred in Televisa's soap opera Quinceañera, for the soundtrack the group recorded the title track, which reached #2 on the charts.
+A year before the album's release, while Sasha was still a member, the group issued the song "No Seas Tan Cruel", which was later included on the album.
+The album's lead single, "Mírame", peaked at number four on the Notitas Musicales chart.
+The second single, "Besos de Ceniza", entered the Mexican charts while "Mírame" was still performing well; it reached number one, becoming the album's biggest hit.
+The third single, "Con Todos Menos Conmigo", reached number nine on the charts.
+The song later became popular in Brazil through a cover by the group Dominó, also titled "Con Todos Menos Conmigo".
+The fourth and final single, "Si No Es Ahora", reached number six in Mexico.
+Concurrently with the album's release, member Thalía starred in Televisa's telenovela Quinceañera; for its soundtrack the group recorded the title track, which reached number two on the charts.

-Commercial performance

 On May 15, 1988, the Notitas Musicales magazine reported that the album sold 800,000 in Mexico, four months later on September 16, 1988 Mexican magazine Eres published that the album surpassed the 1 million copies sold becoming one of the best selling Mexican albums of all time.